risicle/nix-heuristic-gc/README.md

   --penalize-substitutable-weight WEIGHT
                         Prefer choosing paths for deletion that are substitutable from a binary cache, with weighting WEIGHT typically being a value from 1 (weak) to 10 (strong). --penalize-substitutable flag applies a WEIGHT of 5.
-On by default, this can slow down the path selection process for large collections due to the mass querying of binary cache(s).
+Disabled by default, this can slow down the path selection process for large collections due to the mass querying of binary cache(s).
   --penalize-inodes